Alwyn Court: Notable residents

 Upon the Alwyn Court's opening in late 1909, its first tenants included United Cigar Stores president Jacob Wertheim, as well as Steinway & Sons president Frederick Steinway.
 Philip Roosevelt, John Godfrey Saxe, and Nicholas Schenck also moved to the building during the early 20th century.
 The building also served as the home of Maurice Wertheim, who lived in the building's 34-room unit.
 Humorist Fred Allen lived in the building with wife Portland Hoffa.
-Later in the 20th century, residents included actors Darren McGavin and Rita Gam, as well as lawyer Louis Nizer.
+Later in the 20th century, residents included actor Darren McGavin, actor Rita Gam, and lawyer Louis Nizer.
 Actors Natasha Richardson and Liam Neeson, as well as Joan Didion and John Gregory Dunne, also lived at the building.
-In the early 21st century, the Alwyn Court served as the home of residents including actress Jessica Hecht and her director husband Adam Bernstein; actor Richard Thomas; and Broadway producer Susan Gallin.
+In the early 21st century, the Alwyn Court was home to residents including actress Jessica Hecht and her director husband Adam Bernstein, as well as actor Richard Thomas.

 Critical reception

 The Alwyn Court's facade has generally been positively reviewed throughout the building's history.
 Shortly after the building's completion, Architects' and Builders' Magazine described the facade as "an incrustation of terra cotta, a filigree of fine ornament on every pilaster, soffit and mullion".
 An Architecture magazine critic said in 1910, "The design, if made by a pastry cook, would be of the highest excellence, but it can hardly be considered at all in the light of architecture...", stating that the design "defies description".
 In a 1976 article, The New York Times stated the Alwyn Court's "distinction resides in its extraordinary terra cotta ornamentation".

 Modern criticism has also been positive.
-Architecture critic Carter Horsley, writing in the early 21st century, referred to the Alwyn Court as New York City's "most ornate building" and stated that its history was a "story of riches to rags and back".
+Architectural writer Elizabeth Hawes wrote in 1993 that the structure was a "great architectural pile designed to impress even the affluent and worldly-wise", Architecture critic Carter Horsley, writing in the early 21st century, referred to the Alwyn Court as New York City's "most ornate building" and stated that its history was a "story of riches to rags and back".
 In 2020, the Times described the building as "extravagantly ornate", contrasting with the "kind of grand but dour" Osborne Apartments across the street.